 Wife 1: November, 1951.

-My darling husband, I knew in my heart that you soon you would be called for duty in Korea.
+My darling husband, I knew in my heart that you soon would be called for duty in Korea.
 Don't be afraid, because I'll be with you every single minute.
 If something should happen to either one of us, the other will always have the wonderful memories.
-I don't worry about me.
+And don't worry about me.

 Soldier 1: A grenade landed right next to me.
 But it was a dud.
 I got within five feet of him.
 When he started to throw another, I shot him straight through the head.
 I'm sorry I had to take a human life, but it was him, or me.